 Business analysts and project managers engage in meetings with the customer to determine what the software should accomplish, who the end-users are, and the purpose of the product.
 The goal is to create a comprehensive Software Requirement Specification (SRS) document that serves as a reference throughout the project’s lifecycle.

 After gathering requirements, the design phase comes into play.
 During this phase, the software’s detailed architecture and functionality are planned.
 It encompasses both high-level and low-level design aspects, outlining how the program will operate and appear.
-The design phase is essential in ensuring that the project aligns with the previously gathered requirements.
+It is one of the essential phases in SDLC life cycle to ensure that the project aligns with the previously gathered requirements.

 Once the design phase is completed, developers start writing the actual source code for the software.
 This phase translates the design specifications into a functional product.
 All components and features of the program are developed during this stage, adhering to the design guidelines.